Revolutionary Group Claims Responsibility For Raid On North Korean Embassy

 They also exonerated all governments of responsibility with their statement, claiming no one outside of the group had prior knowledge of the raid.
 It is thought they contacted the FBI a few days after they carried out the heist.

-Free Joseon claimed responsibility after three different nationals, an American, a Mexican, and a South Korean, were blamed for the attack.
+Free Joseon claimed responsibility after three different nationals, an American, a Mexican, and a South Korean were blamed for the attack.
 Judge José de la Mata further stated that he believed the perpetrators of the raid had fled to the United States after they had carried out the planned attack.

 The group has declined to share any more information about the raid or the intelligence stolen at this point, citing the need to “protect those who seek our help, and those who take great risk to protect others” as the reason they need to keep it secret for the time being.
-Whether or not the information will be made public at a later date once the FBI have taken a fine-toothed comb through it is unknown.
+Whether or not the information will be made public at a later date once the FBI has taken a fine-toothed comb through it is unknown.

 Given their goal of getting rid of the North Korean dictator, their motive makes complete sense if they have handed over information to authorities who could potentially do something about his leadership.
 They have also stated that there was no agreement for monetary compensation for carrying out the raid, which adds up if it was carried out without prior knowledge by any government or any other group.